 A few days ago, I attended a gala banquet.
 I’d planned to wear my hair in a style featuring kanekalon hair.
 I washed and deep conditioned my hair the day of the event.
 I also blow dried it.

 As I was blow drying my hair, I said to myself, “You know what, I’m going to wear my own hair tonight.”
 I was ambitious and played around with a cross-cross style in the back.
 It was a fail, so I forwent and settled for a chic, simple French roll and a few rolled and tuck sections in the front.

 I’m thrilled that I got my edges to lay down because it’s always been an issue for me.
 To do this, I put the middle section of my hair in a ponytail to ensure that it stayed in place.
 I learned this trick from MsVaughn; it truly is a life saver.

-I love this style because it almost looks like I did a lot, but it was fairly easy. hope you enjoy this look and perhaps try it out for your next special (or everyday) event.
+I love this style because it almost looks like I did a lot (at the top), but it was fairly easy.
+I hope you enjoy this look and perhaps try it out for your next special (or everyday) event.
 Tag me on Instagram if you try this style out.
 I would love to see it.